Safrole: Natural occurrence

 Safrole is the principal component of brown camphor oil made from Ocotea pretiosa, a plant growing in Brazil, and sassafras oil made from Sassafras albidum.

-In the US, commercially available culinary sassafras oil is usually devoid of safrole due to a rule passed by the U.S. FDA in 1960.
+In the United States, commercially available culinary sassafras oil is usually devoid of safrole due to a rule passed by the US FDA in 1960.

 Safrole can be obtained through natural extraction from Sassafras albidum and Ocotea cymbarum.
 Sassafras oil for example is obtained by steam distillation of the root bark of the sassafras tree.
 The resulting steam distilled product contains about 90% safrole by weight.
 The oil is dried by mixing it with a small amount of anhydrous calcium chloride.
 After filtering-off the calcium chloride, the oil is vacuum distilled at 100 °C under a vacuum of 11 mmHg or frozen to crystallize the safrole out.
 This technique works with other oils in which safrole is present as well.